 Now, in a hands-on session, they are shown how to perform a series of self-evaluations and taught how to interpret the results.
 The end-product is a unique snapshot of their current skills and task load.

 Their evaluation shows that some of the skills they posses are rudimentary, and should be taken up a notch in order to meet their overall goals.
 In fact, they have been getting in their own way without realizing it.

-Once the exercise is over, each participant is given a choice of four improvement paths.
+Once the exercise is over, each participant is given a choice of five major improvement paths.

-- From using task lists to time blocking with a calendar
+- From using a task management app to time blocking with a calendar

 - From time blocking with a calendar to using an auto-scheduler